andersonda/programming-mystery/README.md

 ## Sample Problems

-The [programming-mystery-questions](https://github.com/andersonda/programming-mystery-questions) contains sample Java files to use with this application and is included as a submodule of this repository.
+The [programming-mystery-questions](https://github.com/andersonda/programming-mystery-questions) contains sample Java files to use with this application.
+For testing purposes, this is included as a submodule of this repository.
+If you are running a jar from the releases page, this repository needs to be cloned separately in order to be used.
+Once cloned, you can use the `Load -> Code` menu option and navigate to the repo location.

 ## Installation

-This section is under construction.
+First, since this software uses the `javac` and `java` commands to compile and run Java files, these programs need to have environment variable entries.

+Next, you have two options to run this software:
+1. Import this project into IntelliJ IDEA and build and run it within the IDE
+2. Download an executable jar from the releases page of this repository